 Director: Hugh Harman

-Watch ‘Bosko the Doughboy’ yourself and tell me what you think:
+Watch ‘Ride Him, Bosko!’ yourself and tell me what you think:

-‘Bosko the Doughboy’ is available on the DVD ‘Looney Tunes Golden Collection Volume Six’
+‘Ride Him, Bosko!’ is available on the DVD ‘Looney Tunes Golden Collection: Volume Six’